All-optical quantum simulation of ultrastrong optomechanics: Photon blockade effect in mode

-In this subsection, we study photon blockade effect in the simulated ultrastrong optomechanical system.
+In this section we study the photon blockade effect in the simulated ultrastrong optomechanical system.
 To observe the photon blockade effect, we introduce a monochromatic weak-driving field to mode $a$.
-In this case, the Hamiltonian of the total system reads
+Then in a rotating frame with respect to $H_{0}=\omega_{d}a^{\dagger}a+\omega_{L}b^{\dagger}b+\omega_{L}c^{\dagger}c$, the Hamiltonian of the total system reads